Speaker: James Owalabi

 Dropping Off Your Camper on Friday and Picking up on Sunday:

 Follow the main road into camp (go past the barn) and keep right when the road splits.
 Registration is being conducted in the Mess Hall starting at 8 p.m.
 The Mess Hall is just beyond the playground on the right.
 Please use the “Pueblo” entrance.
 Come inside to drop off your medicine, pay any remaining balance, verify that we have all your medical information, and get your cabin assignment.
-Solid Ice will officially begin at 9:00 p.m. with a Hot Dogs and Fries snack.
-Campers should be picked up by 1 p.m. on Sunday and as early as 12:45 p.m.
+Solid Ice will officially begin at 9:00 p.m.
+Campers should be picked up by 1:30p.m. on Sunday.
 You may meet them at their cabin.
 All campers must be signed out in the Mess Hall before they are taken off of the grounds.

 What To Bring: